E2E for Employers

 Note: If the training is not on the list, also enclose an expression of interest to develop a work-based training (see Annex 3).
 The development of the training program shall be done in accordance with the E2E methodology, prior to the implementation of the training (See section about E2E methodology and work-based trainings).

 Note: E2E supports work-based training development under the pre-condition that companies in need for the same profile expressed the need for at least 15 trainees all together.
-If demand proves low, the training development might be initiated at a later stage but not later than 31 March 2019.
+If demand proves low, the training development might be initiated at a later stage but not later than the deadline for applications.

 Step 2: Full program offer